 I see therapy as a warm, welcoming place where you will be able to say (and not say) whatever you want to, in confidence and without judgement.
 I will be alongside you, supporting you as we explore your experience, make connections between different parts of your life and look at how you want to move forward.
 I aim to help my clients learn new skills and build inner resources, so that they can experience greater fulfilment, aliveness and connection with others.

 This time of coronavirus is full of uncertainty, anxiety, loss, loneliness, strains on relationships and shock, and many of us are finding that our usual struggles are magnified.
-During this period I am offering online video therapy, which you can access from your own home.
-When I resume face-to-face work, it will be in north-east and central London.
+During this period I am offering online video therapy as well as face-to-face work.

 Whether or not you’ve had therapy before, a first session with a new therapist can feel like a big step.
 I offer a first session as a consultation: you will be able to tell me some of what has led you here, get a feeling for what therapy with me will be like, and ask me any questions you may have.
 If we continue, we might want to have just a few sessions, or work on an open-ended basis, allowing us to go deeper.